stevenjackson/devour-the-cloud/getting_started_with_aws.md

 15. Paste the **Public DNS** value to your browser and test that Saleor is working
 <br/>![](screenshots/saleor_in_browser.png)

-### Key Management
-Anyone who has the private key you just downloaded can log into your EC2 instance.
-The first thing you should do is place it somewhere meaningful on your computer where you will remember where and what it is.
-Your *Downloads* folder is not an appropriate place for long-term key storage.

 ### Set Up Billing Alerts

 We recommend you go to [https://console.aws.amazon.com/billing/](https://console.aws.amazon.com/billing/) and configure **billing alerts** that will let you know if you start getting charges on your account.
 If you make a mistake or start getting unexpected traffic you'll be able to react quickly and avoid getting any surprising charges.